evolutionsoftswiss/k64f-saa1064-7segment-display-mbed/README.md

 ![Display Demo](https://github.com/evolutionsoftswiss/k64f-saa1064-7segment-display-mbed/blob/master/k64f-saa1064-7segment-display-mbed.gif)

 Above you see the running main method.
+The K64F base board under the custom shield is branched with standard USB to supply power and program loading.

 Implementation
 --------------
 Displaying characters on a 7-segment display requires hardware knowledge and low-level bit manipulation.
 Each character is represented by **seven segments plus a decimal point**, forming an **8-bit pattern** (1 byte).
 The SAA1064 uses these patterns to turn individual segments **on or off**.

-## Segment Bit Mapping
+### Segment Bit Mapping
 Below is a typical 7-segment layout and the corresponding bit numbering used in the `SEGMENT_MAP`:

 ```